 Why we picked it: Kaiser Permanente was the top performer in California, Colorado, Maryland, and the Northwest and South Atlantic regions according to the 2019 J.D.
 Power & Associates Commercial Member Health Plan Study.
 Kaiser Permanente received an 84.16 out of 100 overall customer satisfaction rating from Insure.com and 89 out of 100 rating in claims processing.
-Ninety-two percent of customers plan to renew their policies.
+Ninety-four percent of customers plan to renew their policies.

 Strong customer service